lobbyview/LobbyViewPythonPackage/README.md

 - str legislator_last_name: Last name of the legislator
 - str legislator_full_name: Full name of the legislator
 - str legislator_gender: Gender of the legislator
+- str exact_birthday: Exact birthday of the legislator (YYYY-MM-DD)
 - str min_birthday: Minimum birthday of the legislator (YYYY-MM-DD)
 - str max_birthday: Maximum birthday of the legislator (YYYY-MM-DD)
 - int page: Page number of the results, default is 1